Enjoying your mosquito-free yard is about to get real.

 Mosquito Borne Illnesses to Avoid During Holiday Travel

-With the holiday season fully arrived, millions of Americans will now be traveling far and wide to visit celebrate with friends, visit their family, and simply step away from their hectic everyday life.
+With the holiday season fully arrived, millions of Americans will now be traveling far and wide to visit, celebrate with friends, visit their family, and simply step away from their hectic everyday life.

-During this time of year, many people choose to head south in order to escape the cooler winter temperatures.
 However, what tourists might not acknowledge, mosquitoes are still active and causing plenty of issues in some of the most popular U.S. travel destinations.

 As the Atlanta mosquito control experts, we want everyone to have a fun and safe holiday season, so we’ve compiled a few mosquito-borne illnesses (including the areas where they are active) and ways you can better protect yourself against them while traveling for the holidays.